(Click the character infographic to download.)

 Sydney may not be the life of the party, but he can be strangely devoted to the things that he does care about.
 Take Stryver, for instance.
 The guy’s an all-out jerk, but for some reason, Sydney sticks with him.

 Sydney’s love for Lucie is just a little bit easier to understand.
 After all, everyone loves Lucie.
 (Didn’t they make a show about that in the 1950s?)
 Sydney watches her when no one else is looking.
-After all, he’s the first to notice that she faints during Charles’ trial.
-The social cache that he gains from saving Charles allows him to visit the Manettes on a regular basis, but he never seems to get beyond an awkward middle-school type crush on Lucie.
+After all, he’s the first to notice that she faints during Charles’s trial.
+The social cache that he gains from saving Charles allows him to visit the Manettes on a regular basis, but he never seems to get beyond an awkward middle-school-type crush on Lucie.

-Remember when you liked that guy/girl in sixth grade?
+Remember when you liked that girl in sixth grade?
 You liked her so much that you decided you couldn’t be nice to her… so you said mean things about her to your friends.
-Maybe you were even rude to him whenever you met.
+Maybe you were even rude to her whenever you met.
 Sure, it’s not very effective… but it’s understandable.

 That’s how Sydney is around Lucie.
 Despite his awkward (or even hostile) attitude, however, Lucie has come to play a very important role in Sydney’s imaginative life.
-Given that Sydney lives in his head most of the time, anyway, maybe it’s actually not so horrible that he doesn’t get to marry her.
-The very idea of Lucie allows Sydney to throw all his devotion at the feet of a goddess.
+Given that Sydney lives in his head most of the time anyway, maybe it’s actually not so horrible that he doesn’t get to marry her.
+The idea of Lucie allows Sydney to throw all his devotion at the feet of a goddess.
 Perhaps that’s all he really wanted in the first place.

 He may be content with never having Lucie, but that doesn’t mean that Sydney has to like Charles.
 For one thing, they’re just too alike.
 Sydney and Charles look alike.
 They’re both smart, and they’re both essentially good.
 Charles, however, seems to have gotten all the good things in the world.
 Sydney got the short end of the stick.
 Charles marries Lucie and lives a happy life in Soho.
 Sydney paces the streets outside Lucie’s house every night.